TsukiGva2/nanoFORTH/README.md

 > ⇨ 20 19 18 17 16 15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 ok
 >> \> so, you've probably noticed that **I** is the loop counter and . (dot) prints it<br/>

-* Let's try analog, say read a value from analog pin 1, assuming you have one installed, or again try <a href="https://wokwi.com/projects/359920992049600513" target="_blank">this Wokwi project</a>
+* Let's try analog, say read a value from analog pin 1, assuming you have one installed, or again [try this Wokwi project](https://wokwi.com/projects/359920992049600513)
 > 1 AIN ⏎<br>
 > ⇨ 258_ok
 >> \> 258 is the value nanoFORTH read from photoresister, then place it on top of data stack